Solar Panels & Home Insurance: Coverage, Costs & What to Know

 Should You Increase Dwelling Coverage or Schedule Panels Separately?

 For most homeowners with owned panels, the simplest and most cost-effective approach is to increase your dwelling coverage limit to account for the added replacement value of the solar system.
-This is typically sufficient for standard rooftop installations.
+Premium increases are typically calculated at 1% to 3% of the added coverage amount per year.
+For example, adding $30,000 in dwelling coverage at 2% adds roughly $600 per year.

 However, if you have a large or high-value system (over $40,000), or if your insurer has exclusions for solar-related perils, scheduling the panels as a separate endorsement may provide broader protection and a lower deductible specific to the panels.